 • Selling only through your own website requires a strong brand and heavy marketing spend

-Key Takeaways
+Key takeaways

 To sum things up:

-• Ecommerce refers to a broader set of activities, including selling retail products on the internet (e-tail), electronic financial services, management of online supply chains, mobile commerce (mCommerce), digital marketing, and data collection systems.
+• Ecommerce refers to a broader set of activities, including selling retail products on the internet (e-tail), electronic financial services, management of online supply chains, mobile commerce (m-commerce), digital marketing, and data collection systems.
 And with ecommerce, you operate your own ecommerce website and sell directly to consumers.

 Regardless of the exact definitions of e-tailing and ecommerce, the essential thing for every brand right now is to make sure their products are available online and that the digital customer experience is on par with or superior to that of their competitors.
-Today, buyers increasingly prefer to make their purchases online, and businesses that fail to offer great online experiences will clearly struggle in this new landscape.
+Today, buyers increasingly prefer to make their purchases online, and businesses that fail to offer great online experiences will struggle in this new landscape.

-How Vaimo Can Help
+How Vaimo can help

 Navigating the different options and taking the first steps to new business models can be complicated and feel overwhelming.
 At Vaimo, we have extensive experience in helping clients all over the world take this step to grow their businesses to the next level.

-We’re constantly exploring new strategies to help our clients build new revenue channels to complement and even further their current ones.
+We’re constantly exploring new strategies to help our clients build new revenue channels to complement and further their current ones.
 And as always, the key to getting ahead is getting started.
 We’d love to help you expand your online business and drive growth – get in touch with our team of experts to explore the opportunities.

-At Vaimo we help brands, retailers, and manufacturers all over the world to drive success in digital commerce.
-Reach out to us if you want to hear more about how we can improve your customer experience strategy, go to market plan or explore how technology can enable success.
+At Vaimo, we help brands, retailers, and manufacturers all over the world drive success in digital commerce.
+Reach out to us if you want to hear more about how we can improve your customer experience strategy, go-to-market plan or explore how technology can enable success.